bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 If you're new to the pod, make sure to listen to some very cool other episodes.
 Episode 15 about Lightning.
 Episode 11 about podcasting 2.0 and value for value.
-And we also had a hardware wallet security panel in episode five.
+And we also had a hardware wallet security panel on episode five.
-Don't forget to follow  @BitcoinReviewHQ or get in touch on Telegram [Bitcoin Review Pod](https://t.me/BitcoinReviewPod), or BitcoinReview@CoinKite.com.
+Don't forget to follow at @BitcoinReviewHQ or get in touch on Telegram [Bitcoin Review Pod](https://t.me/BitcoinReviewPod), or Bitcoin Review at CoinKite.com.
 We don't have a crystal ball, so let us know about your projects.
 Leave your Boostogram on this episode and we'll try to read it on the next episode.
 We've added more people to the splits.
-Now, if you send us streaming sats, some of that goes to <opensats.org> and also to Citadel Dispatch with my guest Odell.
+Now, if you send us streaming sats, some of that go to [opensats.org](opensats.org) and also to Citadel Dispatch with my guest Odell.
-If you don't know much about Value for Value or Bitcoin Podcast 2.0, Go to <bitcoin.review/v4v>
+If you don't know much about Value for Value or Bitcoin Podcast 2.0, Go to [bitcoin.review/v4v](bitcoin.review/v4v)